Engineering and Computer Science

 Artificial intelligence and data science

-Robotics, mechatronics and systems engineering
+Mechatronics, electronic and software systems engineering

-Mechatronics, electronic and software engineering graduates work as network engineers, broadband and radio developers in specialist fields such as smart technology, ICT engineering, electronics and cybersecurity.
+Graduates of Electrical and Electrical Engineering and/or Mechatronics work as network engineers, broadband and radio developers in specialist fields such as smart technology, ICT engineering, electronics, and cybersecurity.
 They can also progress to roles such as embedded systems engineer, recovery system engineer, a Guidance, Navigation and Control (GNC) Engineer for organisations such as Rocketlab.
-A postgraduate qualification in Engineering or Mathematics could also lead to possibilities such as NASA International Internship Programme in NASA, California.

-Postgraduate study, normally a PhD, can lead to research and teaching at tertiary level.
+Postgraduate study, normally a PhD, can lead to research and teaching at the tertiary level.
 Students completing postgraduate qualifications can often tutor or work as session assistants, gaining experience and understanding in teaching and learning.

 Completing a postgraduate qualification in secondary teaching may lead to roles teaching Computer Science, Maths and other sciences.
 See Teaching and check with the Victoria University of Wellington Faculty of Education for entry requirements.

-Where Software Engineering and Computer Science graduates work
+Where Engineering and Computer Science graduates work

-Software Engineering and Computer Science graduates work in all sectors, including film, media and entertainment, education, quantum computing, artificial intelligence (AI), robotics, nanotechnology, sustainable energy systems, smart materials, wearable technology, immersive realities, medicine and health care, food production, the built environment, travel and space exploration, and the creative arts.
+Engineering and Computer Science graduates work in all sectors, including film, media and entertainment, education, quantum computing, artificial intelligence (AI), robotics, nanotechnology, sustainable energy systems, smart materials, wearable technology, immersive realities, medicine and health care, food production, the built environment, travel and space exploration, and the creative arts.
+The skills of Software and Computer Science graduates are highly valued by employers from private enterprises and government agencies to not-for-profits.

 Build relevant skills and experience

 Bachelor of Engineering students complete 800 hours of industry experience as a course requirement to meet the requirements of Engineering NZ.
-Many Engineering students may even begin working part-time before completing their degrees and secure a graduate job offer as a direct result of their work experience and networks.

-The Callaghan Innovation R&D Experience Internships allow employers to recruit students to work within their business on research or development projects.
 Summer of Tech matches employers in need of talent with students seeking summer or part-time work.

 Make career connections